inductiva/inductiva/docs/explore_api/tasks.md

    .. tab:: `EXECUTOR TERMINATED BY USER`

       Similar to `KILLED`, the task's executor was terminated either by you or by system-enforced limits (generally when quota limits are reached).

-   .. tab:: `FAILED`

-      Simulator errors prevent completion, usually due to incorrect input configurations or an internal error within the simulator itself.

    .. tab:: `EXECUTOR FAILED`